CurveDocs/curve-docs/docs/LLAMMA/amm.md

 It's worth noting, that because it is a continious grid, the lower price-bound of lets say band 0 is the same as the upper price-bound of 1.

 The concept of LLAMMA is to automatically convert collateral into crvUSD as the price of the collateral decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.
 When the price of the collateral is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
 As soon as the `health` drops below 0%, the user is eligible for **hard-liquidation**.
-These
+The users collateral can be sold off and the position will be closed (just as in regular liquidations).

 !!!note
-    A position is in soft-liquidation mode only when the price oracle is within a band in which the user deposited collateral in.
+    A position is in soft-liquidation mode only when the price oracle is within a band where the user has deposited collateral.

 *There are **three possible compositions** of bands:*